swimos/swimos-docs/src/_tutorials/monitor.md

 ## Overview

-We’ll be looking at a process monitoring <a href="https://github.com/swimos/tutorial-monitor">example</a> that provides data for individual machines in a cluster, as well as aggregate metrics for the cluster.
+We’ll be looking at a process monitoring <a href="https://github.com/swimos/tutorial-monitor" target="_blank">example</a> that provides data for individual machines in a cluster, as well as aggregate metrics for the cluster.
 The solution will consist of two separate applications.
 The first is a client application that runs on each machine in the cluster to collect monitoring information.
 The second is a SwimOS server application that processes results for each machine via a `MachineAgent`, and then aggregates cluster-level metrics across all machines via a `ClusterAgent`.

 ## Monitoring Client

-The Monitoring Client relies on the OSHI java library to extract system information from each host machine in the cluster.
+The Monitoring Client relies on the <a href="https://www.oshi.ooo/" target="_blank">OSHI</a> java library to extract system information from each host machine in the cluster.
 OSHI is a free JNA-based (native) Operating system and Hardware Information library for Java.
 Each client periodically reports its operational health to the server.
-Since the server runs on top of the SwimOS runtime, the monitoring client uses `swim.ClientRuntime` to send commands bearing monitoring data updates.
+Since the server runs on top of the SwimOS runtime, the monitoring client uses `swim.client.ClientRuntime` to send commands bearing monitoring data updates.

 ### Monitor

 Though we are going to keep our example concise, we’ll still include some forward-thinking design so that you can quickly extend the example.
-We’ve defined an abstract base class called <a href="https://github.com/swimos/tutorial-monitor/blob/main/server/src/main/java/swim/monitor/client/Monitor.java">`Monitor`</a> that defines a `monitor()` method to initiate monitoring, along with the two methods it invokes: `sleep()`, which is implemented, and `pulse()` which will be overridden for each monitor to respond as it needs for each interval.
+We’ve defined an abstract base class called <a href="https://github.com/swimos/tutorial-monitor/blob/main/server/src/main/java/swim/monitor/client/Monitor.java" target="_blank">`Monitor`</a> that defines a `monitor()` method to initiate monitoring, along with the two methods it invokes: `sleep()`, which is implemented, and `pulse()` which will be overridden for each monitor to respond as it needs for each interval.

 Since `Monitor` must send data to Web Agents, it maintains a `WarpRef` along with URI path info for host, node, and lane. `Monitor` also maintains an OSHI `SystemInformation` object to perform monitoring on the host as well as a configurable `pulseInterval`.

 ### ProcessMonitor

-We have a single override of `Monitor` in our example, with <a href="https://github.com/swimos/tutorial-monitor/blob/main/server/src/main/java/swim/monitor/client/ProcessMonitor.java">`ProcessMonitor`</a>, though upon perusal, you might notice it includes usage information that really belongs in a separate monitor.
+We have a single override of `Monitor` in our example, with <a href="https://github.com/swimos/tutorial-monitor/blob/main/server/src/main/java/swim/monitor/client/ProcessMonitor.java" target="_blank">`ProcessMonitor`</a>, though upon perusal, you might notice it includes usage information that really belongs in a separate monitor.
 We’ll just look at the usage information.

 ```java
   @Override